Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Suggested weight: < 1 lb

-This Montbell down jacket is on the lightweight side but I find it warm enough for me.
-I like the look of the diagonal stitching compared to the horizontal baffles found on every other down jacket (I know, this is silly).
+This Montbell down jacket is not as warm as some of the alternatives, but it’s warm enough for my uses.
+I also prefer the diamond baffle design over the horizontal baffles found on every other down jacket (this is mostly just a silly aesthetic reason though).

 Shell